 It doesn’t just prevent mosquito bites either.
 If you were bitten before you’ve applied the product, then you may find that the repellent also soothes existing bites and removes any urge to further scratch them.

 This stuff is extremely powerful, so I strongly recommend you always spray yourself outdoors.
 I also recommend that you hold your breath while doing so.
-I find the smell a bit strong, while others find it mild.

 Planning a trip to Zanzibar?
 Here are some articles I wrote for you!